trustedsec/CS-Situational-Awareness-BOF/README.md

 Realistically, this could be compressed into a helper script, but those steps were not taken for this effort.

+## BOFs tested on XP/2003
+Please update if/when you use the BOF on a xp/2003 system, or if you make changes to a BOF.
+- arp
+- tasklist (wmi code should be same for wmi query)
+- ipconfig
+- netstat
+- routeprint
+- listdns

 ## Available commands
 |command|Usage|notes|
 |-------|-----|-----|